Marta44/Stroll-Brighton/README.md

 #### Frequent visitor goals:
 - I want to use this website to discover new places, attractions and activities.
 - I want to rely on a local person who can give me assistance or ideas about what to do in the city.
+## Site owner goals:
+- I want to use the map as a regular user to explore new places in Brighton.
+- I want to be contacted through a contact form to my personal email address, be able to guide tourists and give them suggestions.
 ## User Experience (UX)
 ### The target audience of this site is:
 - A large demographic range of individuals both local and international tourists.
 The attractions displayed are heterogeneous to diversify the offer and please different age brackets.